Look to this day!

 Help me to hold him with a warmth that will give

-him friendliness towrads other[s]; then give me
+him friendliness toward others; then give me

 the fortitude to free him to go strongly on his way.